ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 Specify a username and password for SQL authentication on the destination instance.
 BE CAREFUL ABOUT USING CREDENTIALS ON A COMMAND LINE!
 If you don't specify this, your current context will be passed to the destination instance.
 Note if the destination instance is Linux-based, you must specify this or you'll get an authentication error.

 #### Holding path
-The holding path is the place where the backup files live while in transit from source to destination instance.
+The holding path is the place where the backup files live while in transit from the source to the destination instance.
 It can be local storage (like c:\temp), an UNC path, or a Linux path (like /some/directory).
-Note, however, that both the source and destination must be able to access this location (even if they refer to it in different ways) - *this utility does not actually do any file copying.*
+Note, however, that both the source and destination must be able to access this location (even if they refer to it in different ways) - *using these arguments does not actually do any file copying.*

+If you specify /PATH, you cannot specify /SAVE_TO and /READ_FROM.
+If you specify /SAVE_TO and /READ_FROM, you cannoth specify /PATH.
+Also, /SAVE_TO and /READ_FROM are a package deal - if you specify one, you must specify the other.

+Because this does not do any copying, /SAVE_TO and /READ_FROM must both ultimately point to the same location.
+Usually, this would be something like a share on a storage system both SQL Server instances could access, or you could set up a share on one of the hosts that the other can access.

-##### /PATH=holding-path
+##### /PATH=holding-path (formerly known as HOLDINGPATH)
 Specify the location to hold the files while the transfer from source to destination is in progress.
 Both source and destination instance will receive this setting, so they must refer to the holding area in the same way.
 You won't be able to use this when transferring between SQL Server on Windows and SQL Server on Linux.
 This must be writable by the source instance and readable by the destination instance.
 If you're copying on the same instance (or two instances on one host) you can specify a local drive, and it will copy pretty quick.
 Note this is why there's an equal sign separating the switch from the value and not a colon like in the other parameters.

-If you use this utility often enough, consider setting the MSSQLDBCOPY_HOLDINGPATH environment variable instead.
-This switch will override the value of the MSSQLDBCOPY_HOLDINGPATH variable.
+[//]: # (If you use this utility often enough, consider setting the MSSQLDBCOPY_PATH environment variable instead.
+This switch will override the value of the MSSQLDBCOPY_PATH variable.)

-##### /BACKUP_TO=holding-path
+##### /SAVE_TO=holding-path
 Formerly known as /SRC_PATH
 Specify how the source instance should refer to the location used for holding the files while the transfer from source to destination is in progress.
 This must be writable by the source instance.

-If you use this utility often enough, consider setting the MSSQLDBCOPY_SRC_HOLDINGPATH environment variable instead.
-This switch will override the value of the /PATH switch as well as the holding path environment variables.
+[//]: # (If you use this utility often enough, consider setting the MSSQLDBCOPY_FROM_HOLDINGPATH environment variable instead.
+This switch will override the value of the /PATH switch as well as the holding path environment variables.)

-##### /RESTORE_FROM=holding-path
+##### /READ_FROM=holding-path
 Formerly known as /DEST_PATH
 Specify how the destination instance should refer to the location used for holding the files to be used in the restore process.
 This must be readable by the destination instance.

-If you use this utility often enough, consider setting the MSSQLDBCOPY_DEST_HOLDINGPATH environment variable instead.
-This switch will override the value of the /PATH switch as well as the holding path environment variables.
+[//]: # (If you use this utility often enough, consider setting the MSSQLDBCOPY_DEST_HOLDINGPATH environment variable instead.
+This switch will override the value of the /PATH switch as well as the holding path environment variables.)

-#### /COPY_SRC=path, /COPY_DEST=path
+#### /COPY_FROM=path, /COPY_DEST=path
-If you don't have access to an intermediate holding location for use with the /PATH, /BACKUP_TO, and/or /DEST_PATH options, you can use these to copy directly from the source SQL Server host to the destination SQL Server host.
-If you want to do this, *all four of these options must be specified*.
+If you don't have access to an intermediate holding location for use with the /PATH, /SAVE_TO, and/or /READ_FROM options, you can use these to copy directly from the source SQL Server host to the destination SQL Server host.
-* /COPY_SRC=path - mssqlDBcopy will use this path to copy the backup files from the source host.
-This points to the same place referred to by /BACKUP_TO and will most likely be a UNC path (but it doesn't have to be); do not specify filenames
+* /COPY_FROM=path - mssqlDBcopy will use this path to copy the backup files from the source host.
+This points to the same place referred to by /SAVE_TO and will most likely be a UNC path (but it doesn't have to be); do not specify filenames or a trailing slash
 * /COPY_DEST=path - mssqlDBcopy will use this path to copy the backup files to the destination host.
-This points to the same place referred to by /RESTORE_FROM and will most likely be a UNC path (but it doesn't have to be); do not specify filenames
+This points to the same place referred to by /READ_FROM and will most likely be a UNC path (but it doesn't have to be); do not specify filenames or a trailing slash

 Example
-`mssqlDBcopy dbbox01:aqc devbox:AQC /BACKUP_TO=c:\temp, /COPY_FROM=\\dbbox01\c$\temp, /COPY_TO=\\devbox\d$\xfer, /RESTORE_FROM=d:\xfer`
+`mssqlDBcopy dbbox01:aqc devbox:AQC /SAVE_TO=c:\temp, /COPY_FROM=\\dbbox01\c$\temp, /COPY_DEST=\\devbox\d$\xfer, /READ_FROM=d:\xfer`
 Transfer the AQC database from DBBOX01 to DEVBOX, using UNC paths to go directly from one server to the other without using an intermediate host to hold the backup files.

-`mssqlDBcopy dbbox01:aqc sql2017linux:AQCPROD /BACKUP_TO=c:\temp, /COPY_FROM=\\dbbox01\c$\temp, /COPY_TO=\\sql2017linux\sqlshare, /RESTORE_FROM=/var/shares/sqlshare /DEST_CREDS:sqldba:ComplexPassw0rd`
+`mssqlDBcopy dbbox01:aqc sql2017linux:AQCPROD /SAVE_TO=c:\temp, /COPY_FROM=\\dbbox01\c$\temp, /COPY_TO=\\sql2017linux\sqlshare, /READ_FROM=/var/shares/sqlshare /DEST_CREDS:sqldba:ComplexPassw0rd`
 Transfer the AQC database from DBBOX01 to SQL2017LINUX.
 For this to work, SQL2017LINUX has Samba configured to provide a share named *sqlshare* so Windows boxes can transfer files directly to the Linux host.
 This invokation uses user context to access the source SQL instance, and a username and passwords to access the destination SQL instance.

 ## Messages